IBM/itaa-docs/docs/enterprise/Self-Guided Tutorial/Getting Started with IT Architect Assistant.md

 You will see that each step provides details on a Use Case (or Usage Scenario) and highlights the part of the architecture that is active in supporting that step.
 This particular scenario has a Business User or our Case office directly involved in the creation of a new case (an auto insurance claim).
 That may or may not be the flow you envision for our government scenario, but either way a new case is established.
-In a similar manner certain supporting documents may need to be added to the case, consider for instance billing history from each of the citizen's utility providers.
+In a similar manner certain supporting documents may need to be added to the case, for instance billing history from each of the citizen's utility providers.
 Where will those documents be retrieved from?
 Will there be need for machine learning models to predict things like fraudulent claims?
 Where will the business rules reside to determine eligibility and exceptions?
 There might not be any analogy in our scenerio for the repair estimation phase!
 Dashboards and event collection and display are probably useful in our scenario too.

 With that as background, consider the source of this Usage Scenario?
 It is an *overlay* to an AOD diagram.
 In this case the base diagram is an **IT System view**.
 Let's see about manipulating this base diagram and customizing it for our solution design.